vsiena/my-learning-repo/eloquentjavascript.js/Ch1:Values-Types-Operators/README.md

 When you write something inside ${} in a template literal, its result will be computed, converted to a string, and included at that position.
 This example produces the string "half of 100 is 50".

+### Unary operators

+* `typeof` operator produces a string value naming the type of the value you give it.

+console.log(typeof 4.5)
+// → number
+console.log(typeof "x")
+// → string